-This methodology is applicable to project activities that switch in one or several element processes1 of an industrial facility from coal or oil to natural gas.
-The fuel switching is undertaken in processes for heat generation that are located at and directly linked to an industrial process with a main output other than heat.
+This methodology is applicable to project activities that switch in one or several element processes1 from coal or petroleum fuel to natural gas.
+The fuel switching is undertaken in processes for heat generation that are located at and directly linked to an industrial process with a main output other than heat or that provide heat to a district heating system by means of heat-only boilers.
 Furthermore, the following conditions apply:

-- Prior to the implementation of the project activity, only coal or oil (but not natural gas) have been used in the element processes; - Regulations/programs do not constrain the facility from using the fossil fuels being used prior to fuel switching; - Regulations do not require the use of natural gas or any other fuel in the element processes; - The project activity does not increase the capacity of thermal output or lifetime of the element processes during the crediting period (i.e. emission reductions are only accounted up to the end of the lifetime of the relevant element process), nor is there any thermal capacity expansion planned for the project facility during the crediting period; - The proposed project activity does not result in integrated process change;
+- Prior to the implementation of the project activity, only coal or petroleum fuel (but not natural gas) have been used in the element processes; - Regulations/programs do not constrain the facility from using the fossil fuels being used prior to fuel switching; - Regulations do not require the use of natural gas or any other fuel in the element processes; - The project activity does not increase the capacity of thermal output or lifetime of the element processes during the crediting period (i.e. emission reductions are only accounted up to the end of the lifetime of the relevant element process), nor is there any thermal capacity expansion planned for the project facility during the crediting period; - The proposed project activity does not result in integrated process change;